-In Dutch language, there are many loanwords that originally come from other languages: French, Hebrew, English.
-But the Dutch has also ‘lent’ words to other languages.
+In the Dutch language, there are many words that were ‘borrowed’: originally they came from other languages: French, Hebrew, and English.
+But the Dutch also influenced other languages by ‘lending’ words.
 Here’s a list:

 4. Ice skating